Bernhard Eisel analyzes his victory at the 2010 edition of Gent-Wevelgem

 “The prestige is there for the race.
 More so since it’s on Sunday and it’s longer,” Eisel said.
 “It really is like a monument now.
 The big change is when they went from five or six climbs, to now they do 13.
 That changed the race completely.
 It made it that much harder.

 Back in 2010, Eisel was in his 10th pro season, and his fourth with HTC-Columbia.
-The team was rebuilding from the ruins of the Telekom team, racing under the High Road banner, and had a fleet of young talent, including Mark Cavendish, Edvald Boason Hagen, Matt Goss and Tejay van Garderen in his rookie season.
+The team was rebuilding from the ruins of the Telekom team, racing under the High Road banner, and had a fleet of young talent, including Mark Cavendish, Edvald Boason Hagen, Matt Goss, and Tejay van Garderen who was in his rookie season.

 “That wasn’t our best spring,” Eisel recalled.
 “So our tactic was to be active, attack and don’t wait for the final.
 That was the first year it was on a Sunday.
 There was a change in the calendar that year.
 There was a different approach to really push for it.
 That helped me.”